 In the North, Lincoln organized his army, the largest of which being the Army of the Potomac under General George McClellan.
 Additional armies were put together to fight in the Western Theater of the Civil War, most specifically the Army of the Cumberbund as well as the Army of the Tennessee.

 The American Civil War was also fought on water, and one of the first things Lincoln did was develop a plan to establish naval supremacy.
 You see, for the South, the Civil War was to be defensive, meaning all they had to do was hold on long enough for the North to consider it too costly.
 It would therefore be on the North to pressure the South and make them realize their insurrection was not worth it.

 Lincoln recognized this from the beginning, and he felt that with swift action he could squash the rebellion and quickly bring the country back together.

 But things, as usual, didn’t work out as planned.
-Surprising strength from the South early on in the war combined with some follies made by Union generals prolonged the war.
+Surprising strength from the South early on in the Civil War combined with some follies made by Union army generals prolonged the war.

 The Anaconda Plan

 The Anaconda Plan was Lincoln’s genius strategy of collaborating with the newly independent nations of Colombia, Bolivia, and Peru to ship aggressive, mutant anacondas from the Amazon and release them in Southern rivers and swamps to terrorize the people of Dixie and end the rebellion in a few short months.

 Instead, the Anaconda Plan was developed by Mexican War hero General Winfield Scott and adapted to some extent by President Lincoln.
 It called for a naval blockade of the entire Southern coast to halt its lucrative cotton trade and access to resources.

 And it also included plans for a large army to advance down the Mississippi River and capture New Orleans.
 The idea was that by achieving these two objectives, the South would be split in two and isolated, which would force a surrender.